patrickwmurph/fantasy-draft-alg/README.md

 ## Results

 The results of this analysis can be found in **2023-draft-order.csv**.
-Player VORP was calculated assuming the following :
+Player VORP was calculated assuming the following specifications :

 - 12 Team draft
 - Each team needs at least : 1 QB, 2 RB, 2 WR, 1 TE